 I decided to add a little cut to the bottoms of the table legs to give it a little farmhouse flair.
 I then sanded the edges to smooth them out:

 When we turned it over, I placed a bunch of heavy books on top to make sure that it would support weight.
 It also helped to aid the glue drying on the top.
-I left it sit like that in my kitchen for 48 hours!
+I left it to sit like that in my kitchen for 48 hours!

 Once the glue was completely dry, there was a little wobble between the legs so we decided to attached a 2 x 2 brace.
-It added extra support but also really finished the look of the table!
+It added extra support but also finished the look of the table!